MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 buttonRestart = self.childNodeWithName("buttonRestart") as!
 MSButtonNode
 ```
 >

-> This is a restart button and we need to add our own restart function that will then be assigned to the button's `selectionHandler`.
+##Selection handler

+The code connection is ready, if you run the game you can touch the button, it looks like it was touched yet nothing happens.
+You need to add some code to be executed upon user touch.

+> [action]
-> Add the following after the connection.
+> Add the following code after the code connection:
 >
 ```
 /* Setup restart button selection handler */ buttonRestart.selectedHandler = {
+>
   /* Grab reference to our SpriteKit view */ let skView = self.view as SKView!
+>
   /* Load Game scene */
   let scene = GameScene(fileNamed:"GameScene") as GameScene!
+>
   /* Ensure correct aspect mode */
   scene.scaleMode = .AspectFill
+>
   /* Restart game scene */
   skView.presentScene(scene)
+>
 }
 ```
+>

-> This code simply loads in a fresh copy of the *GameScene.sks*, ensures the correct *scaleMode* is applied and then replaces the current scene with this fresh *GameScene*.
+This code loads in a fresh copy of the *GameScene.sks*, ensures the correct *scaleMode* is applied and then replaces the current scene with this fresh *GameScene*.
+You can find this code in `GameViewController.swift` and how the *GameScene* is initially loaded when the game starts.

+##Hide the button

-Great button has been connected and will execute the `selectionHandler` code when touched, it would be a good idea to hide it while the bunny is hopping.
+Great you have a button, as it's bang in the middle of the screen it might be an idea to hide it once the game is in-play.

 > [action]
-> Add the following code after the previous connect code:
+> Add the following code after the selection handler setup.
 >
 ```
 /* Hide restart button */